opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Using the Smart Fill Handle
 '''''''''''''''''''''''''''
-The Fill Handle allows you to edit cells directly from within the xsheet.
+The Fill Handle allows you to edit cells directly from within the Xsheet.

 It is the small tab appearing at the bottom of the cell selection.
 By dragging this handle you can repeat a cell or a group of cells, you can add cells, or you can delete the last cells of a sequence.
 The behavior of the handle is smart: this means that the way cells are repeated, added, or deleted depends on the selection content.